vemonet/rdflib-endpoint/README.md

 #### `predicate_function` · Predicate evaluation

 Register a predicate function, ideal when the input is a simple IRI.
-The function is selected when the predicate IRI is in the given namespace.
+The function is selected when the predicate is the function name in camelCase in the given namespace.
 The decorated function receives the subject IRI as input and returns the object values.

 ```python
 import bioregistry